How to Multitrack Your Eurorack

 This approach can scale from just a single mono signal up to any number of mono and stereo channels, depending on what the rest of your studio setup can handle.

 The main issue with this approach is that Eurorack modular voltage levels are pretty hot (±10V range).
 Most mixing consoles have no trouble handling Eurorack voltages, but depending on the headroom of the destination to which you are patching, you may wish to run the signal through an attenuator first.
 Any attenuator could work, but there are modules specifically designed to ease output attenuation.
-One simple, inexpensive example is the passive Ladik P-520.
+Simple, inexpensive examples include the passive Ladik P-520 and Erica Synths Link.
 Numerous “output modules” also exist that provide balanced audio outputs, although they’re typically stereo, and for multitracking you’d need multiples of those, which could get quite expensive and consume a lot of hp.

 Option 2: Use a DB25/snake adapter module